FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 The detailed parameters of terminal communication are as follows:

-- Baud rate: supports 1-9600, 2-14400, 3-19200, 4-38400, 5-56000, 6-67600, 7-115200, 8-128000; The terminal RS485 driver chip is a low-speed 485, and the baud rate cannot be >200k;
+- **Baud rate**: supports 1-9600, 2-14400, 3-19200, 4-38400, 5-56000, 6-67600, 7-115200, 8-128000; The terminal RS485 driver chip is a low-speed 485, and the baud rate cannot be >200k;
-- Data bits:Data bits support (8,9), currently 8 is commonly used;
+- **Data bits**:Data bits support (8,9), currently 8 is commonly used;
-- Stop bits: 1-1, 2-0.5, 3-2, 4-1.5, currently commonly used =1;
+- **Stop bits**: 1-1, 2-0.5, 3-2, 4-1.5, currently commonly used =1;
-- Check bit: 0-None, 1-Odd, 2-Even, currently commonly used as 0;
+- **Check bit**: 0-None, 1-Odd, 2-Even, currently commonly used as 0;
-- Timeout: 1~1000ms, this value needs to be combined with the peripherals to set reasonable time parameters;
+- **Timeout**: 1~1000ms, this value needs to be combined with the peripherals to set reasonable time parameters;
-- Number of timeouts: 1~10, mainly for timeout retransmission, reducing occasional exceptions and improving user experience;
+- **Number of timeouts**: 1~10, mainly for timeout retransmission, reducing occasional exceptions and improving user experience;
-- Periodic instruction time interval: 1~1000ms, mainly used for the time interval between each issuance of periodic instructions;
+- **Periodic instruction time interval**: 1~1000ms, mainly used for the time interval between each issuance of periodic instructions;

 **Step4**:To enable Lua at the end, click the "Enable" button.